alysivji/talks/_proposals/2020/submitted/202007--europython--pluggable-architecture.md

 > Description of the session proposal you are submitting.
 Be sure to include the goals and any prerequisite required to fully understand it.
 See the section Submitting Your Talk, Trainings, Helpdesk or Poster of the CFP for further details.

-Applications and libraries with a pluggable architecture allow developers to add functionality without touching existing code.
+Applications and libraries with a pluggable architecture allow developers to add custom functionality.
 Plugins can customize user interfaces, create new workflows, and interface with legacy systems.

-Designing a plugin is often difficult -- documentation is sparse, outdated, or non-existent.
-You end up having to read "other peoples' code" to figure out what to do.
+Designing a plugin is often difficult - documentation is sparse, outdated, or non-existent.
+You end up diving into a unfamiliar codebase to figure out what to do.

-This talk examines Pluggable Architecture by designing a custom plugin system.
-We will learn how to design an interface, think about where to hook in custom behavior, and discuss testing techniques.
-By using the principles outlined, you will be able to extend functionality without touching existing code.
+This talk examines Pluggable Architecture by creating a custom plugin system: we will design an interface, think about where to hook in custom behavior, and discuss testing techniques.
+Understanding these principles will enable us to write custom plugins for third-party libraries.
+Extend the functionality of your favourite library without touching existing code!

 ### Outline